-The Scottish American website is here to share my experiences in my journey of discovery of my Scottish heritage, study in Scottish History, and in connecting with the people, politics, and culture of modern Scotland.
+The Scottish American website shares my journey of discovery in my Scottish heritage, study in Scottish History, and in connecting with the people, politics, and culture of modern Scotland.

 I grew up hearing vague stories that we might be Irish and/or Scottish, but I was never told anything specific.
 In 2018, with the help of an uncle who did all the hard genealogy work for me, I found out the actual details of my Scottish ancestry.
 All I can say is Wow!
 The details went back to the founding of Scotland (House of MacAlpin, Dunkeld, and Canmore), further back to include founding of the Kingdom of Dal Riata, and even more further back to the founding of ancient Ireland.
 Wow!
 The news was like being hit by a truck... in a good way - LOL - it was very impactful and a major event in my life.
 Learn More.

 April 6, 2020 is the 700th Anniversary of the Declaration of Arbroath, the Scottish Declaration of Independence signed on April 6, 1320 by Robert the Bruce and Scottish Nobles.
 It is remembered each year in the United States, every April 6th as "National Tartan Day."
 In 1997, the U.S. Senate formally recognized the Scottish Declaration of Arbroath as the model for the American Declaration of Independence.
 One third of the American Founding Fathers were from Scottish ancestry, including Thomas Jefferson who authored the Declaration of Independence.